zeek/spicy/doc/autogen/types/integer.rst

     Inverts the sign of the integer.

+.. spicy:operator:: integer::SignNeg int op:- t:uint op:

+    Inverts the sign of the integer.

 .. spicy:operator:: integer::Sum int t:int <sp> op:+ <sp> t:int

     Computes the sum of the integers.